-He has won a combined 77 Grand and Reserve Grand Championship titles and the American Royal.
-In addition to those awards, Big Poppa Smokers has been named the KCBS National Pork Champion (2015), Tri-State Champion (2016), CA Team of the Year (2016, 2017, 2018), has been inducted into the California BBQ Hall of Fame, and has consistently ranked in the top 20 in KCBS since 2012.
+As the head cook of the Big Poppa Smokers BBQ Team, he has won over 140 first place trophies.
+In addition to those awards, Big Poppa Smokers is the first team west of Oklahoma to win the American Royal Invitational (2012) and has cooked in over 10 different states.
+Sterling has been the KCBS National Pork champion, Tri-State Champion, 3x CA Team of the Year, inducted into the CA BBQ Hall of Fame, and has consistently ranked in the top 20 in KCBS since 2012.

 Big Poppa’s Tips